ArendPeter/GameMakerGuide/docs/1_Pong_ExtremeEdition/1_AimingTheBall.md

 speed = 6;
 ```

 First we set direction randomly between 0 and 360.
-For function documentation, I'm going to start letting you use the official game maker documentation instead of writing out simplified versions everytime
+For function documentation, I'm going to start letting you use the official Game Maker documentation instead of writing out simplified versions everytime

 Here are 2 ways to access the documentation
 1. Type the function name in the editor (for example ``random``), then ``right click + Keyword help`` on the code